TWO-WEEK UZBEKISTAN ITINERARY

-This huge cemetery dating back to the 4th century in the town of Khodjeyli, consists of distinctive grave-sites and mausoleums.
-Inside the cemetery is the underground mausoleum of Muzlum-Khan-Sulu, the small hillock of Jumart Qassap which as a praying place, the mausoleums of Muzlum-Sulu-Khan and Shamun-nabi with its 25m long tomb.
+This huge cemetery, dating back to the 4th century, in the town of Khodjeyli consists of distinctive grave sites and mausoleums.
+Inside the cemetery is the underground mausoleum of Muzlum-Khan-Sulu, the small hillock of Jumart Qassap which is a praying place, is the mausoleums of Muzlum-Sulu-Khan and Shamun-nabi with its 25m long tomb.

 Standing on edge of the original coastline brings into view some old fishing vessels pointing out to what was, the Aral Sea of old where waters used to gently lap the now rusted hulls.
 It is now a desolate, sandy terrain punctuated by scrubby trees.

 READ MORE: Khiva to Aral Sea Day Trip

 STOP 6 – URGENCH

 We could have opted to backtrack all the way to Tashkent by train, but instead decided on the 2-hour flight from Urgench via Bukhara to Tashkent.

 Grabbing a taxi in Khiva, the journey was just an hour to Urgench, leaving us time to explore a little of the city.
 Urgench (also sometimes spelt, Urgance) had its fair share of 20th-century monuments and generally, we liked the feel of the place.